izy4eze/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 Write a program that prints the ASCII alphabet, in lowercase, not followed by a new line.
 Write a program that prints all numbers from 0 to 98 in decimal and in hexadecimal (as in the following example) Write a program that prints numbers from 0 to 99
+Write a program that prints all possible different combinations of two digits.